-Legal requirements for a legally binding ceremony in Italy for foreigners.
+Legal requirements for a Civil Wedding in Italy with a legally binding ceremony for foreigners.

 It begins to be tricky when a couple desires to get legally married on Italian soil since words like Nulla Osta, atto notorio, legalization, and affidavit come out and start to complicate your life.